strapi/strapi/docs/docs/guides/05-type-system/01-philosophy.md

 #### 🏖️ Easy to Use

-The type system should prioritize not slowing down developers, both contributors and users.
+The type system should prioritize not slowing down developers, whether contributors or users.
 Any complexity should be handled by the type System internals.